BartMassey/mkgit/README.md

 # mkgit
 Copyright (c) 2012 Bart Massey

+---

+**Note:** *The latest version of this package changed the `HOST` variable in mkgit customization scripts: it is now called `GITHOST`.
+Please adjust your scripts accordingly.

+---

 This script, based on an idea by Julian Kongslie, creates a new git repository on an upstream host and pushes the current repository up to it, setting everything up so that